mgottschlag/horde3d/Horde3D/readme.txt

 Release Notes:

 	The new Beta3 release brings a few substantial improvements.
-It features a refactored shader system with a cleaner and more powerful FX-like file format and support for automatic shader permutation generation.
-The performance of Beta3 was optimized a lot, for example by introducing an enhanced LOD system.
+It features a refactored shader system with a cleaner and more powerful FX-like file format along with support for automatic shader permutation generation.
+The performance of Beta3 has been optimized considerably, for example by the introduction of an enhanced LOD system.
 Another new feature is support for loading textures from DDS files.
-Besides these major upgrades, there are many samller API improvements, optimizations and bug fixes.
-Finally, Beta3 got improvements to the Collada Converter so that it now supports a wider range of DCC tools.
+Besides these major upgrades, there are many smaller API improvements, optimizations and bug fixes.
+Finally, Beta3 features improvements to the Collada Converter such that it supports a wider range of DCC tools.

 Special thanks go to the University of Augsburg for supporting this project!